yiisoft/docs/guide/en/glossary.md

 ## vendor

-Vendor is an organization or individual developer providing code in form of packages.
+A Vendor is an organization or individual developer providing code in the form of packages.
 It also may refer to [Composer's `vendor` directory](https://getcomposer.org/doc/).